aws-samples/end-to-end-workshop-for-computer-vision/08_end-to-end/README.md

 ## Introduction

-In this workshop, we will walk you through a step by step process to prepare, build and train computer vision models with Amazon SageMaker and deploy them to AWS panorama for edge inference.
-The workshop image classification of different species of birds, but the concept can be applied to a wide range of industrial applications.
-We will complete the CV MLOps lifecycle covering: data labeling, continuous integrated (CI/CD) training pipeline, model updates to the edge w/ approval, and, fianlly, edge inferencing and data capture back to the cloud.
+In this module, you will walk through an end-to-end process of developing an enterprise Computer Vision(CV) solution.
+The module starts with data label, then move to training orchestration where you will prepare, train, and evaluate the models.
+If model performance meets your expectation, you will deploy it to an AWS panorama for edge inference.
+The CV example is predicting different species of birds, but technique and concepts are applicable to a wide range of industrial CV use cases.

 ---
 ## Folder Structure